 Six Tips on How to Stay Focused during GCSE Revision

 Instead of mastering your GCSE subjects, are you spending more time mastering the art of procrastination?
-Does revising for GCSE feel like an overwhelming task?
+Does revising for GCSEs feel like an overwhelming task?

 As much as you would like to stay focused while doing revisions, no student is immune to distractions.
 Luckily, there are some habits you can master to ensure you maintain focus on the task at hand.
 Try out these six simple tips to cultivate a stronger mindset to stay focused during GCSE revision.